“I want to separate from my husband.”

 When you’re married, your lives become intertwined, and the thought of leaving that can be terrifying.
-If you still love your husband, separating can feel heart breaking.
+If you still love your husband, separating can feel heartbreaking.
+What is separation in marriage?

-For some couples, separation is a chance to work things out while getting some much needed space.
-Whatever the outcome, separating is not a decision to take lightly.
+For some couples, separation is a chance to work things out while getting some much-needed space.

 1. Ground rules are important

-You’ll need to have some hard conversations with your spouse.
+You’ll need to have some hard conversations while separating from your husband.
 Decide together who will live where, and whether or not you will have contact during the separation.

-Separation is rough on both of you.
-If you are hoping for a reconciliation, or even if you aren’t but you have children to think of, it’s important to be gentle where you can.
-The more anger and animosity you bring, the less likely you are to get what you need.
+Separation of a husband and wife is rough on both partners.
+If you are hoping for reconciliation after separating from your husband or even if you aren’t but you have children to think of, it’s important to be gentle where you can.
+That’s one of the things to consider before separating.

 You can be gentle while retaining good boundaries – if your spouse is being cruel or unreasonable, step away if you can.